-Important Note: We are a big class of ~300 students!
+Important Note: We are a big class of ~200 students!
 To assist you better, we have assigned each of you to one of the TA's.
-If your last name starts with A to P, Erin Fitzpatrick will be the first contact person.
-If your last name starts with Q to Z, Vivian Qi will be the first contact person.
+If your last name starts with A to O, Marta Kolbuszewska will be the first contact person.
+If your last name starts with P to Z, Karina Thiessen will be the first contact person.
 So please make sure to email only the TA you are assigned to first when you have questions or need any help, instead of contacting both at the same time.
-This way, we hope that the TA's can use their time and effort more efficiently and help you promptly, without both of them having to deal with the same issue.
+This way, the TA's can use their time and effort more efficiently and help you promptly, without both of them having to deal with the same issue.